muritane/coordination-architecture/mastery.md

 It decays when:

-* feedback loops are suppressed,
+- feedback loops are suppressed,
-* authority insulates action from consequence,
+- authority insulates action from consequence,
-* success removes constraint exposure,
+- success removes constraint exposure,
-* narrative replaces contact with reality.
+- narrative replaces contact with execution.

-Agents can lose mastery without losing reputation.
+Reputation can persist after mastery is lost.

 ---

 ## Relationship to Architecture

-From an architectural standpoint:
+Structurally:

-* mastery is the human analogue of robust system design,
+- mastery is the human analogue of robust system design,
-* architectural judgment is mastery applied to shared systems,
+- architectural judgment is mastery applied to shared systems,
-* both prioritize failure containment over ideal performance.
+- both prioritize failure containment over ideal performance.

 Neither seeks purity.
-Both aim for **survivability under pressure**.
+Both seek **survivability under pressure**.

 ---